About Two Lane Touring

 There are four other main sites: Camping We usually post a site each week but expanding to other aspects of camping as we do not have 52 new camp sites every year.
 Eats!: a selection of restaurants, bakeries, ice cream shops and other places that we find are unique, really good, fun, have neat stories or just because we liked the place.
 Most are local.
 There will be a new post in this section each week.
 Things That Actually Work: a hodgepodge of goods or services we use, like and over time have proved durable - things that exceed expectations.

-The fourth site changes with the destination.
-This year it is Journey: Alaska, our multiple month tour of the 49th state.
-Currently there are occasional posts, about once or twice a week those will increase a bit as we get closer to our leave date in late May.
-Once we are on the trip there will be two posts each day.
-One under images, like we do now but from the journey and one more diary-like that encompasses the days trek.
-Some of those will be short others lengthy - most will have an additional photograph or two and many will have a counterpoint from our traveling guest moose, Cadillac.
-The daily post will start four days after we leave so we have a reasonable expectation to post each day for there will be many days when we do not have any internet or cell service.
+The fourth site, Click:), changes with the destination.
+This year it was Journey: Alaska, our multiple month tour of the 49th state.
+That continued for the entire 124 days of the trip.
+When we are travleing the daily post will start four days after we leave so we have a reasonable expectation to post each day for there will be many days when we do not have any internet or cell service.
 The four-day delay allows us to stay close to our intended schedule.

 Something new will pop up at Two Lane Touring every day.
 You can also follow us on Instagram.
 Instagram is more casual with food, campgrounds and anything else that gets a quick iPhone shot.
 I am on FB under my name, Dave Hileman.
 I post occasionally.